awslabs/data-solutions-framework-on-aws/framework/API.md

 ### KafkaClientLogLevel <a name="KafkaClientLogLevel" id="@cdklabs/aws-data-solutions-framework.streaming.KafkaClientLogLevel"></a>

-The CDK Custom resources uses KafkaJs This enum allow you to set the log level.
+The CDK Custom resources uses KafkaJs.

+This enum allow you to set the log level

 #### Members <a name="Members" id="Members"></a>